 - the written dissertation and oral defense document the original research

 All students enrolled in the UVM CS Ph.D. program must pass the Ph.D. comprehensive exams, regardless of whether they received their M.S. degree at UVM.
 The Ph.D. comprehensive exams comprises a written component and an oral component.
 The written exam is given in the area of Algorithms.
 In the case that the student's performance is not satisfactory in this written exam, an optional follow-up oral exam may be called for by examiners.
-The examiners are Computer Science graduate faculty members appointed by the Graduate Committee.
+The examiners are Computer Science graduate faculty members appointed by the Graduate Coordinator.
 The oral exam is a single-session exam, and aims to examine a student's breadth of knowledge in selected topical areas.
-The topical areas and examiners on this oral exam committee will be determined by each student's Studies Committee, with approval by the Graduate Committee after a commenting period of one week from the CS graduate faculty.
-The specific policy on the oral examination procedure is administered by the Graduate Committee.
+The topical areas and examiners on this oral exam committee will be determined by each student's Studies Committee, with approval by the Graduate Coordinator.
+The specific policy on the oral examination procedure is administered by the Graduate Coordinator.

 On the first try, the examination committee will award students one of the following three outcomes to the exam: